raoumairwaheed/object-detection-google-cloud-video-intelligence-api/README.md

-# Video Label Detection Tool
+# Video Object/Label Detection Tool

 This tool utilizes the Google Cloud Video Intelligence API to detect labels (descriptions of objects and activities) in a video file.
 The detected labels and their corresponding confidence scores are saved in a JSON file for further analysis.